-- Know which vehicle you want to buy before applying for a loan.
+- Know which vehicle you want to buy before applying for a military car loan.
 This will also help you determine exactly how much of a loan you want.

 - Get your proof of eligibility in order – Make sure you have your military ID and proofs of service handy.
 You’ll also need your social security number and permanent address.

 - Your contact information – The institution you’re taking out the loan from will want to keep in touch with you.
-No matter where you’re stationed, so be sure you have several addresses where you can be contacted at (i.e., your family’s home, your base).
+No matter where you’re stationed so is sure you have several addresses where you can be contacted (i.e., your family’s home, your base).

 - Your credit report — Get a credit report that you can hand off to the lending institution.
 Some lenders may do this for you, but you can also get a free credit report at freecreditreport.com.